Pointers6.3 - Understand the use of asterisms as pointers to locate specific objects in the night sky, including:

 The two stars on the pan end of Ursa Major point (from bottom, Merak, to top Dubhe) to Polaris in Ursa Minor.

-This is the pole star, Polaris.
-It points towards the North Pole.
+This is the star that marks the celestial north pole and has been useful to navigators for centuries because it points north.
 If you were at the North Pole, Polaris would be directly above your head.
-This star has been useful to navigators for centuries because it points north.
-It is a small fraction away from the North Pole but it is pretty near.
+This star is a small fraction away from the North Pole but it is pretty near.

 The Plough is also useful to find Arcturus, a red star in Bootes.
 Follow the path of the 'handle' of the Plough to find Arcturus.

-The stars in the belt of Orion can point westwards and down to a very bright star called Sirius, the Dog Star, in the constellation of Canis Major (The Great Dog).
+The stars in the belt of Orion can point westwards and down to the brightest star Sirius, the Dog Star, in the constellation of Canis Major (The Great Dog).

 If you follow the path of the 3 stars in the opposite direction you will come to the bright red star Aldebaran in Taurus and the Pleiades Cluster.